danmbrown/city-of-whispers/Playbooks/Crossroads.md

 At any time, you may mark Heat to add another element to the map.

 ## Relationship Questions
-* Who has never been able to find respite or relief in my care?
+* Which of your Ties has never been able to find respite or relief in my care?
-* Who has a family member that works for me?
+* Which of your Ties works for me or is related to someone who does?
-* Who asked me to show someone a good time so they were easier to manipulate?
+* Which of your Ties asked me to show someone a good time so they were easier to manipulate?

 ## Moves